vladfedoriuk/quiz_app/README.md

 # quiz_app
-An application written in Node.js and Express to create and manage quizes
+An application written in Node.js and Express.js to create and manage quizes